How To Find The Right Sunscreen For Your Skin Type

 It’s easy to spot a good face cream for dry skin, right?
 You look for moisturising, hydrating ingredients.
 Well, it’s time to do the same thing with sunscreen.

-Keep an eye out for formulas with the likes of glycerin, propanediol, aloe vera.
-Ingredients that are going to draw moisture into the skin, hold it there, and prevent your skin from dehydrating throughout the day.
+Keep an eye out for formulas with ingredients that are going to draw moisture into the skin, hold it there, and prevent your skin from dehydrating throughout the day.
+Like:

 Faces who find themselves blotting away excess shine at 3pm, are often much bigger fans of chemical sunscreens because they tend to sink into the skin and absorb quite quickly.